ashrefm/adtracking/README.md

 The 3 kinds of models trained here are:

 * logistic regression on hashed features: trained on 40% of the training data, cross-validation on 10% and scoring on the remaining 50% of the training data.
 The idea here is to generate a score from the linear model and stack it on a gradient boosting trained later.
-Using feature hashing can play a considerable role of regularization (reducing overfitting to the effect of ips, apps, etc.)
+Using feature hashing can play a considerable role of regularization (reducing the overfitting due to the effect of ips, apps, etc.)
-* random forest (serves only for training a stacking model and evaluate the performance of features quickly using spark)
+* random forest (serves only for training a stacking model and evaluating the performance of features quickly using spark)
 * xgboost (final model to generate predictions using the same features and trained in R)